RaspberryPiFoundation/sense-hat-curriculum/en-GB/compass-maze/index.md

 To play the game press Run and read the text that appears in the trinket output window.

 Your current compass direction will appear on the Sense HAT display (N, S, E or W.) You can change direction by moving the Sense HAT in the emulator.
-The easiest way to do this is to drag the 'yaw' slider.

 When you are facing in the direction you want to go, press the middle button on the joystick by pressing enter on the keyboard.